 Coronavirus Impact on Arbitration & Mediation Hearings

 FINRA Dispute Resolution Services (DRS) is focused on providing the support and services necessary for arbitration and mediation hearings to proceed telephonically or by Zoom when the parties stipulate to such an approach or the arbitration panel orders it.
-Staff are available to schedule virtual hearings and provide technical support and resources and FINRA has made available a Virtual Hearing Guide for Arbitrators and Arbitrator Training Videos for Virtual Hearings.
+Staff are available to schedule virtual hearings and provide technical support and resources and FINRA has made available a Virtual Hearing Guide for Arbitrators, Arbitrator Training Videos for Virtual Hearings, and a Guide for Using Breakout Rooms in Virtual Mediation.
 Please contact your case administrator if you have any questions about virtual hearings.

 Note that if all parties and arbitrators agree to proceed in-person based on their own assessment of public health conditions, the case may proceed provided that the in-person hearing participants comply with all applicable state and local orders related to the COVID-19 pandemic.